-A normal audit project performed by the University Audit and Consulting Services (Internal Audit) will follow the processes listed below:
+A normal audit project will follow the processes listed below:

-The Chief Auditor, in collaboration with senior management and the Wright State University Board of Trustees (Board), carefully select the audit areas through a university-wide risk assessment.
-Risk can be defined in many categories financial, competitive, regulatory and reputation-relatedness, etc. Additionally, special review and consultation projects may be requested by senior management and the Board.
+The assistant vice president and chief audit, risk, and compliance officer, in collaboration with senior management and the Wright State University Board of Trustees, carefully select the audit areas through a university-wide risk assessment.
+Risk can be defined in many categories including financial, competitive, regulatory, and reputation, etc. Additionally, special review and consultation projects may be requested by senior management and the board.

-In general, several weeks before a project is scheduled to begin, Internal Audit will contact the management of the audit client through a notification memo.
+In general, several weeks before a project is scheduled to begin, an internal auditing staff member will contact the management of the audit client through a notification memo.
 The audit notification memo will briefly describe the nature of the audit and also request information from the client, such as organizational charts and internal policies and procedures for audit planning purposes.

-After the notification has been received, Internal Audit will set up an entrance meeting including the audit staff and management of the area being audited.
-At this meeting, Internal Audit will introduce its staff and identify how the audit process will proceed.
-Internal Audit will also present a preliminary scope and timeline for completion and solicit management's thoughts and concerns.
+After the notification has been received, internal auditing staff will set up an entrance meeting including the audit staff and management of the area being audited.
+At this meeting, internal auditing staff will introduce themselves and identify how the audit process will proceed.
+Internal auditing staff will also present a preliminary scope and timeline for completion and solicit management's thoughts and concerns.

-After the entrance meeting, a pre-audit memo will be issued to the audit client to summarize matters discussed at the entrance meeting.
+After the entrance meeting, a pre-audit memo is issued to the audit client to summarize matters discussed at the entrance meeting.

 Departmental Audit Questionnaire